sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 ## I forgot my Security Questions, how do I reset my password?

-Ask #it-help-ops for a temporary password to be issued.
+Ask #ask-it-help-ops for a temporary password to be issued.
 You will be given a temporary password at which point you can reset your access.

 ## I changed my phone and now can't do MFA, what do I do?

-If you no longer have your phone: ask the it-tech-ops channel for an MFA reset.
+If you no longer have your phone: ask the #ask-it-tech-ops channel for an MFA reset.

 If you still have your old phone: you can reset your own MFA code: